michaeldzjap/service-container.js/README.md

 Below are some important things to take into account when trying out this project for yourself.

 ### Environment requirements
-This project currently only works in environments targeting _ES6_ or higher.
-Part of its internal dependency resolution mechanism relies on the `class` construct being available at runtime, which is not available in _ES5_ or lower.
-It should work both in the browser as well as _node_ environments.
+This project should work in both browser and _node_ environments targeting _ES5_ or higher.

 ### Binding to an interface
 Since _TypeScript_ interfaces are compiled away and do not exist anymore at runtime, an alternative approach was needed to facilitate binding a certain implementation to a given interface / contract.
 The approach taken is largely borrowed from [Aurelia](https://aurelia.io), as this was found to be a quite elegant and minimally invasive workaround.
 See the test suite and examples for more details.